-In particular, sections 3.2.1 and 3.2.2 discuss the implications of varying the frequency of enforcement visits and the predictability of the enforcement schedule in our field experiment.
+Section 3.2 describes comparative statics of varying enforcement design in this setting.
+In particular, section 3.2.1 discusses the implications of varying the frequency of enforcement visits, and section 3.2.2 the effect of varying the predictability of the enforcement schedule.